 - Instructors have the final say on whether or not a proctor is acceptable.

-- The student is responsible for any fees required by the testing site
+- The student is responsible for any fees required by a non-PVAMU testing site.

 Was this information helpful?
 Provide Feedback or report broken links.